langdonholmes/collocation-extractor/README.md

 *** insert table here ***

+Machine learning methods applied directly to spaCy's labelling schema could likely provide deeper insights here.
+Det + Noun combinations, for example, may be inversely correlated with writing quality, a feature that is overlooked with these schema.

 ## the study

 To investigate word patterns and lexical development in the ICNALE corpus.
 These are argumentative essays written by English language learners.